-On February 5, 2021, JiuGe Technology has disposed of its 99% owned subsidiary, Suzhou BuGuNiao Digital Technology Co., Ltd which was established to venture into R&D projects.
+On February 5, 2021, JiuGe Technology disposed of its 99% owned subsidiary, Suzhou BuGuNiao Digital Technology Co., Ltd., which was established to venture into R&D projects.

-Three months ended May 31, 2023 and 2022 Notes to the Condensed Consolidated Financial Statements
+FINGERMOTION, INC. Six months ended August 31, 2023 and 2022

+Notes to the Condensed Consolidated Financial Statements